luoqinpei/luoqinpei.github.io/_projects/1_project.md

         Components of the hardware part
     </div>
         <div>
-        The hardwar part includes five components: a Raspberry 4bi, a PCA 9685 PWM control Board, multiple SG90 servo motors, a simple piano and some pieces of wood for support.
+        The hardware part includes five components: a Raspberry 4bi, a PCA 9685 PWM control Board, multiple SG90 servo motors, a simple piano and some pieces of wood for support.
         </div>
     </div>
     <div class="col-sm-4 mt-3 mt-md-0" align=center>